OazizDAO/app-public/README.md

 All transactions for all users will be zero-fee, in other words, FREE.

-*a) Creation of identity/citizenship*
+*a) Creation of decentralized identity: DID*

-Citizenship represents a non-transferable token built on a Polygon mainnet smart contract.
-Each individual or organization has its own citizenship that contains multiple pieces of data, such as public address, username & userpic, social media links, etc. As a citizen, you always have the ability to update your profile data.
-This doesn't mean you can change your public address, though - after all, it is a store of your citizenship itself.
+DID represents a non-transferable token built on a Polygon mainnet smart contract.
+Each individual or organization has its own DID that contains multiple pieces of data, such as public address, username & userpic, social media links, etc. As a user, you always have the ability to update your profile data.
+This doesn't mean you can change your public address, though - after all, it is a store of your DID itself.
 All the info you decide to add is available inside the created identity aka transaction.

 *b) Event creation*